mspoorendonk/networkTool/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, please contact [Marc Spoorendonk](mailto:marc@spoorendonk.com).
+If you have any questions or need further assistance, please use github issues